Self-custody

 When you sign in, you are not creating an account on our servers in the usual sense.
 You authenticate with a wallet through Privy.
 That wallet stays under your control the whole time.
 Your trading collateral lives on your own wallet at the exchange, not in a balance we keep for you.
 There is no "deposit to our platform" step, because there is no platform balance.

 There is exactly one wallet we provision for you, called the Agent Wallet.
+It is your wallet — it appears in your Privy account and you own it outright.
 Its only job is to pay for AI trade suggestions.
 It holds a small amount of USDC for that purpose and nothing else.
 It never holds trading collateral, and it can never send money anywhere except the one AI provider you approve, up to a cap and an expiry date you set.

 So there are two promises, and both are enforced by design rather than by policy: